-I was placed in an old-fashioned ward with about thirty other children, all of whom must have been in the throes of scarlet fever also.
+I was placed in an old-fashioned ward with about thirty other children, all of whom must have been in various stages of scarlet fever.
 The nurses wore starched white uniforms and little starched caps.
-The senior nurses had long white head-dresses, covering the nape of their necks.
+The senior nurses had long white head-dresses covering the nape of their necks.
 I was in tears, longing for my mother.
 A young nurse came to my high bed and tried to console me.

-I must have settled down then, but I soon found out that she had made a false promise.
+I must have settled down after that, but I soon found out that she had made a false promise.
 I was devastated to find out that I wasn’t going to go home tomorrow, nor the next day, nor even the following week.

 When I had scarlet fever it nearly drove me mad,